 To manage the risks associated with wide spreads (i.e. slippage), traders should consider using limit orders, price discovery and all-or-none orders.
 With options based credit spreads, bid/ask spreads are important!
 Let’s take a look at this a little bit closer.

 Instead of blindly entering a trade with a market order, place a limit order.
 A limit order will help you to avoid paying excessive spreads and control your entry price.
 Unlike a market order, a limit order only fills at the price you want, or better.

 What is key to remember is a limit order limits the price you are willing to pay for the stock.
 You tell your broker to buy or sell a specific stock at or better than a set price specified by you.
 The important thing is: you avoid slippage.
 You are in control of your trades, and this should be your ultimate goal.

-Let’s assume Dan wants to purchase a marijuana penny stock with a bid of 30 cents and an ask of 50 cents.
-If he placed a market order, he buys at 50 cents; this is not what Dan should do for obvious reasons.
+Let’s assume a trader wwants to purchase a marijuana penny stock with a bid of 30 cents and an ask of 50 cents.
+If they placed a market order, they buy at 50 cents; this is not what they should do for obvious reasons.

-What Dan could do is enter a buy limit order at 31 cents.
-At 31 cents, he’s at the top of the ladder, above all the other buyers at 30 cents.
-His order gets filled first because he has first priority with the 1 cent higher price.
+What they could do is enter a buy limit order at 31 cents.
+At 31 cents, they are at the top of the ladder, above all the other buyers at 30 cents.
+Their order gets filled first because they has first priority with the 1 cent higher price.

-Alternatively, if Dan was long and wants to sell, he could place a sell limit order at 49 cents – the top of the offer.
-If you recall from the first scenario, he shouldn’t place a market sell order as he’ll get filled at the bid price.
+Alternatively, if they were long and want to sell, they could place a sell limit order at 49 cents – the top of the offer.
+If you recall from the first scenario, they shouldn’t place a market sell order as they’ll get filled at the bid price.